Hi,

 The top reasons why candidates reject offers?
 If you do an in-depth study of rejections, you will find some interesting things.

 It might surprise you that the number one reason why people reject job offers is not because of the content of the offer.
 Instead, it is because of the poor way applicants were treated during the screening and selection process.
-Cancelled or postponed interviews, dull interviews with repeat questions, and delayed hiring decisions send a negative message to candidates with choices.
+Canceled or postponed interviews, dull interviews with repeat questions, and delayed hiring decisions send a negative message to candidates with choices.
 It's easy for these candidates to make the obvious connection between the way they are treated as applicants and how they will undoubtedly be treated after they are hired.

 The number two reason why people reject an offer is that their colleagues and friends advised them not to work there.
-Yes, applicants get advice before they acceptor reject offers.
+Yes, applicants get advice before they accept or reject offers.
 You can help combat any negative advice by improving your reference phone calls.
 Many candidates, as it turns out, ask one or more of their job references for advice on whether to accept or not.
 So rather than just asking references about the candidate when you call, be sure to "sell" each reference on your company and the opportunity.
 By exciting the references, you improve the chances that the references will give positive advice if they are asked by the candidate about your firm's offer.

 In a broader sense, you can avoid most negative offer acceptance advice by being listed on the various "great places to work" lists, by being written about in industry publications, and, in general, by building your great-place-to-work brand.
-Having a strong employee referral program can also increase your image in the community/industry, as a result of legions of aggressive employees continually telling friends why your firm is so great.
+Having a strong employee referral program can also increase your image in the community/industry as a result of legions of aggressive employees continually telling friends why your firm is so great.

 OTHER REASONS WHY OFFERS ARE REJECTED

-THE OFFER ITSELF WAS NOT COMPELLING.
+THE OFFER ITSELF WAS NOT COMPELLING

-In other words, the offer was off target (it didn't meet this candidates acceptance criteria), it was bland, or it contained no "wows."
+In other words, the offer was off-target (it didn't meet this candidate's acceptance criteria), it was bland, or it contained no "wows."
 Managers need to realize that candidates need exciting elements in their job offer so that they can "brag" about them to their friends and family.

-THE OFFER PROCESS ITSELF WAS NOT EXCITING.
+THE OFFER PROCESS ITSELF WAS NOT EXCITING

 The offer was delivered in an unconvincing or impersonal manner.
-Failures can occur when a senior executive did not follow up the written letter with a call or when the call itself wasn't passionate.
+Failures can occur when a senior executive did not follow up the written letter with a call, or when the call itself wasn't passionate.
 Smart managers "script" and pretest these calls to ensure that they are compelling and passionate.

-DEAL BREAKERS OCCURRED.
+DEAL BREAKERS OCCURRED

-The offer included "deal breaker" elements, which caused the candidate to reject the offer immediately.
-To avoid this problem, potential "turn off" factors must be identified and avoided at all costs.
-Deal breakers are often negative elements that already exist in the candidate's current job (negatives that they obviously do not wish to repeat).
-Smart managers identify any deal breakers and candidate questions well in advance of the offer letter.
+The offer included "deal-breaker" elements, which caused the candidate to reject the offer immediately.
+To avoid this problem, potential "turn-off" factors must be identified and avoided at all costs.
+Deal-breakers are often negative elements that already exist in the candidate's current job (negatives that they obviously do not wish to repeat).
+Smart managers identify any deal-breakers and candidate questions well in advance of the offer letter.

-THE LETTER FORMAT.
+THE LETTER FORMAT

-OVER-FOCUS ON PAY.
+OVER-FOCUS ON PAY

 A major error made by managers is focusing on the money.
 The money is important, of course -- but the non-monetary issues are much more important (as much as 85% of the decision is non-monetary).

-PAY CUTS.
+PAY CUTS

 A lowball offer, where the money offered (given the cost of living) is the same or below what they are currently making, will often be automatically rejected and considered as an insult.
 For candidates with multiple offers, it is generally also an insult if you offer 10% below what other competing firms have offered the candidate.